Understanding Online Payment Risk

 Chargebacks, in addition to being costly, can damage business reputations, while an excessive number of chargebacks can lead to closed merchant accounts, effectively killing the business.
 While chargebacks do sometimes happen for legitimate reasons, use of customer service practices based on know-your-customer principles, including a scan of the credit card used showing the user’s details to ensure there is no fraudulent activity, as well as merchant accessibility, can substantially reduce or eliminate chargebacks.

 3. Card Data Security

-The PCI DSS deals with data leak prevention (DLP) and exposure of credit card details and other sensitive information to the wrong parties.
+The PCI DSS deals with data leak prevention (DLP) and the exposure of credit card details and other sensitive information to the wrong parties.
 The PCI DSS regulates the storage of credit card databases and other vital information.

-4. Risk Teams Vital Role
+4. The Vital Role of Risk Teams

-For companies involved in the digital payments space must ensure they have robust procedures and systems in place for the monitoring of potential fraud.
+Companies involved in the digital payments space must ensure they have robust procedures and systems in place for the monitoring of potential fraud.
 It’s vital for those working in Risk departments to have excellent quantitative and analytical skills, along with the ability to apply those skills across a variety of business processes.
 Risk departments must always be aware of processing activity at all times while inspecting and spotting any out-of-the-ordinary issues.
-For advanced approaches, Risk staff may even enter specific transactions, attempting to make an on-the-spot analysis of the transaction identifying if it may be fraudulent.
+For advanced approaches, Risk staff may even enter specific transactions, attempting to make an on-the-spot analysis of the transaction, identifying if it may be fraudulent.